#1 Rated AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 Talkdesk delivers a broad set of features, standard communication channels, integrations, and customizable pricing.
 Despite this range, many contact center buyers explore Talkdesk’s competitors for several reasons.

-Talkdesk is flexible and structures its pricing in tiers, but costs increase quickly when businesses depend on multiple add-ons, especially smaller teams with tighter budgets.
+Talkdesk is flexible and structures its pricing in tiers, but costs increase quickly when businesses depend on multiple add-ons, especially for smaller teams with tighter budgets.

 Talkdesk pricing plans